nicodevs/training-exercises/content/exercise.11.md

 training: true
 ---

-What is a slot in Vue 3?
+What is a slot in Vue.js 3?

 #